Sangeun44/Rhythm_Visualizer_Game/README.md

 Design Document: https://docs.google.com/document/d/1Lr6PYYaQb-z2wbhG3Rc8ZG_MI8Hfo2A5I6ClWHpsIXM/edit?usp=sharing

 ## Music Reader
-User can input a music file (mp3, midi).
+User can choose a song to play from the menu

-The program reads in the music file and analyzes the frequency and beats to create a sequence of keys to press.
+The program reads in a json file representation of the midi and analyzes the frequency and beats to create a sequence of keys to press.

 ## User Interface
 The player can choose between two difficulties: Easy & Hard